profesorek96/ArcanoidV2/README.md

 # ArcanoidV2
-Simple clone of game Arcanoid.
+Simple clone of game Arkanoid.
 The game make in C++ with library SFML.
 <br>
 <br>
 <br>